 If you have unpublished data on pregnancy and neonatal outcomes in women with confirmed COVID-19 from your institute, and you would like us to include it in the table, please send it to dr Madelon van Wely (email@example.com).
 It is important for all of us to have as much information as possible.

 On March 14, 2020, as a precautionary measure ESHRE advised that “all fertility patients considering or planning treatment, even if they do not meet the diagnostic criteria for COVID-19 infection, should avoid becoming pregnant at this time”.
 ESHRE published an updated statement on April 17 with the same recommendation: Assisted reproduction and COVID-19 An updated statement from ESHRE.
-On April 23 The ESHRE COVID-19 working group published the “ESHRE Guidance on recommencing ART treatments” available on the COVID-19 and MAR/ART dedicated page.
+On April 23 The ESHRE COVID-19 working group published the “ESHRE Guidance on recommencing ART treatments”.
+On October 14, 2020, ESHRE released a new guidance Safe ART services during the third phase of the COVID-19 pandemic.
+In January 2021, ESHRE published a statement on COVID-19 vaccination and assisted reproduction.
+On February 9, 2021, ESHRE published a joint statement with IFFS on COVID-19 vaccination for pregnant women and those considering pregnancy.
+You can download all guidance documents and statements from the COVID-19 and ART dedicated page.

-On March 17, 2020, ASRM published a guidance document on fertility care during COVID-19 pandemic calling for suspension of new treatment cycles, cancellation of all embryo transfers, and suspension of elective surgeries.
-Read the full document: Patient Management and Clinical Recommendations During The Coronavirus (COVID-19) Pandemic.
+On March 17, 2020, ASRM started ppublishing guidance documents on fertility care during COVID-19 pandemic.
+Read all updates here: Patient Management and Clinical Recommendations During The Coronavirus (COVID-19) Pandemic.
+On May 29, ASRM, ESHRE and IFFS released a joint statement on Assisted reproduction and COVID-19.
 On April 9, 2020, SART and ASRM published FAQs for Patients Related to COVID-19.
-On July 10, ASRM published Update #6 affirms the recommendations presented initially in Update No. 3.

 NVOG has released a statement regarding fertility care in a time of crisis advising for cancellation of new fertility treatments and administration of essential care only (information in Dutch).
 Concerning maternal and perinatal care, NVOG has adopted the guidance of Royal College of Obstetricians and Gynaecologists.
 NVOG has developed a flowchart and FAQ related to COVID-19 and pregnancy (information in Dutch).
 On January 8, 2021 NVOG published a statement about vaccination and pregnancy (in Dutch).